Electric Vehicle Routing and Charging/Discharging under Time-Variant Electricity Prices: VNS/TS Hybrid Heuristic for EVRPTW-TP

 \subsubsection{Net Electricity Cost}

 To calculate the electricity cost of a given route, a feasible charging/discharging schedule for each route is computed.
 Due to the complexity of the problem, the following assumptions are made to limit the number of potential feasible schedules: \begin{enumerate} \item The maximum number of station visits is limited to two.
-In practice, it is likely that this assumption is reasonable as the EV fleet needs to primarily service customers, and charging activities are to make sure that the vehicle has enough energy to complete the route and/or to offer the anscillary service of discharging for additional gain.
+In practice, it is likely that this assumption is reasonable as the EV fleet needs to primarily service customers, and charging activities are to make sure that the vehicle has enough energy to complete the route and/or to offer the ancillary service of discharging for additional gain.
 Furthermore, frequent battery charging and discharging have a negative impact on the battery health and as such in practice it is expected that charging and discharging activities are limited to a few station visits. \item If a vehicle visits a station to recharge, then the vehicle recharges the battery just enough to be able to complete the route to reach the depot.
-This assumption is applicable to the two-station visit case and excludes the possibility of over-charging at one station to discharge at another station later. \end{enumerate}
+This assumption is applicable to the two-station visit case and excludes the possibility of over-charging at one station to discharge at another station later. \item {A vehicle is allowed to perform either charging or discharging at stations, but is not allowed to do both during a single station visit.
+This assumption reduces the solution space defined by the MIP formulation.} \end{enumerate}

 Given a depot or a station node which is the $i^{th}$ node on route $R$ denoted by $r_i \in R$, the time window during which a vehicle can charge or discharge is $\left[T^{E}_{r_i}, T^{L}_{r_i}\right]$.
 Given that the planning horizon is discretized, then the set of time periods during which the vehicle can charge/discharge is given by $T_i = \left\{\lceil\frac{T^{E}_{r_i}}{\delta}\rceil, \lceil\frac{T^{E}_{r_i}}{\delta}\rceil + 1, \dots, \lfloor\frac{T^{L}_{r_i}}{\delta}\rfloor\right\}$, namely the \textit{connected periods} for $r_i$.